vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 <br>
 <br>

-<ins>Log into Client-1 as the original local admin (labuser) and</ins>:

-- Open: `PowerShell`

-- Run: `ipconfig /all`
+**Login to Client-1** as the original local admin user (**labuser**), open **PowerShell**, and run the command **ipconfig /all** to verify DC-1's Private IP Address got synced to Client-1.

-- The `DNS Server` should show DC-1’s Private IP Address as shown in the image below.
+The **DNS Server** should show **DC-1’s Private IP Address** as shown in the image below.

 *If the DNS server on Client-1 is not set to DC-1's private IP (e.g., it shows 168.63.129.16), update the DNS settings manually to DC-1's private IP.
 Restarting Client-1's VM may also help apply the changes.
-If successful, the client may log you out, indicating it's trying to connect to the domain.*
+If successful, Client-1 may log you out, indicating it's trying to connect to the domain.*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/8641ddec-9a6c-4919-b3d6-cbd0f6bec77e">